-The Castles of Burgundy is an excellent game if you’re searching for some great board games like Catan.
+The Castles of Burgundy is an excellent game if you’re searching for some great board games.
 Following a similar strategy and world-building theme as Catan, you’re sure to enjoy playing this great board game with your friends or family.

 This game isn’t necessarily as complex as Catan, however, it is also a lot shorter and suitable for younger ages, making it a great family game.
 Great for ages 8 and up and accommodating 2-5 players, Ticket to Ride is a great addition to have in your game cabinet.

 If you like Catan for its strategic themes and the need to build up your area, then you’re sure to enjoy Power Grid.
-This board game is a longer one and pretty complex, and it’s sure to fill the spot if you’re on the hunt for more games like Settlers of Catan.
+This board game is a longer one and pretty complex, and it’s sure to fill the spot if you’re on the hunt for more games to play after Settlers of Catan.

 Power Grid takes about two hours to play start-to-finish, is suitable for ages 12 and up and can accommodate anywhere from 2-6 players.